How To Automate Your Multi-Vendor Marketplace Payments

 STEP 4: Set Up Automated Payment Alerts

-With Jetti, it’s easy to stay on top of your marketplace vendor payments.
+With Onport, it’s easy to stay on top of your marketplace vendor payments.
 We recommend checking your payment report regularly.
 Here you’ll find all the stats you need to know, for example, how much you’re invoicing on your shipping and how much you owe your vendors.

-We also recommend you take action when you get any alerts from Jetti.
+We also recommend you take action when you get any alerts from Onport.
 We issue alerts when your payment method fails, so you can quickly push bounced payments through to avoid late payments.
 We’ll also notify you if you sell an item which has no cost price set.
-Without this, Jetti won’t know how much to pay your vendors, so it’s important to correct this as soon as possible.
+Without this, Onport won’t know how much to pay your vendors, so it’s important to correct this as soon as possible.

 STEP 5: Handling Refunds

 It’s inevitable that at some point, you’ll need to process refunds for your customers.
-This can prove problematic if you’re using a manual system, but with Jetti it’s no problem at all.
+This can prove problematic if you’re using a manual system, but with Onport it’s no problem at all.
 Here’s how it works:

 A customer has bought a $100 item, but they want a refund.
 The vendor gets a 20% commission on the sale.